 By Nadine Saad

-Hearing Elizabeth Gilbert, one of my favourite writers, say this in an interview was just the wake-up call I needed.
+Hearing Elizabeth Gilbert, one of my favourite writers, say these words in an interview was just the wake-up call I needed.

 I used to pride myself on being a perfectionist.
-But these candid words held up a mirror that I instantly knew I needed to look into more closely.
+But her candid perspective held a mirror up for me, which I instantly knew I needed to look into more closely.
 And look closely I did.

 Perfectionism is one of the most toxic illusions we buy into.
 And it’s exhausting.